ropbear/ozzel/README.md

 To start, run `sudo ./startup` in a terminal.
 The output is groomed all the way, so it might be a bit ugly in the beta version.
 Also, there are no debugging features in the beta.

 Why sudo?
-Docker requires sudo.
+The short answer is Docker requires sudo.

 If you navigate to https://localhost/, you should now see a webpage with no output.